 - Small size of individual buyers (weak force)

-- High buyer information (strong force)
+- High availability of information to buyers (strong force)

 Bargaining Power of Apple’s Suppliers (Weak Force)